-- the complete reconstruction of the stretch between Mga - Gatchina - Vaimarn - Ivangorod and the rail access routes to ports on the southern shore of the Gulf of Finland;
+- complex reconstruction of the stretch between Mga - Gatchina - Vaimarn - Ivangorod and the rail access routes to ports on the southern shore of the Gulf of Finland;

 - the development of high-speed passenger traffic between St. Petersburg - Buslovskaya;

 - comprehensive reconstruction of the section between Trybnaya – V. Baskunchak – Aksaraiskaya;

 - the development of the stretch between Tobolsk - Surgut;

 - the complex reconstruction of the stretch beween Karymskaya - Zabaikalsk (electrification of the stretch between Borzya - Zabaikalsk, development of Zabaikalsk station) and other stretches;

 - Reconstruction of the section between Komsomolsk-on-Amur - Sovetskaya Gavan, with the construction of a new Kuznetsovsky tunnel etc.